BeaconPro/BeaconCalculator/README.md

 Do math, have fun.
-Do it all on this simple calculator made with BeaconPro
+Do it all on this simple calculator made with BeaconPro.